mittalshivansh/MacEnvironmentDotFiles/README.md

 ## TODOs After Setup

 - Refer to the [manual steps list](pending_automation.md).
-- Use the `diff` command to identify differences in settings and automate them: [Pawel Grzybek's Guide](https://pawelgrzybek.com/change-macos-user-preferences-via-command-line/).
+- Use the `diff` command to identify macOS user preferences differences in settings and automate them: [Pawel Grzybek's Guide](https://pawelgrzybek.com/change-macos-user-preferences-via-command-line/).
 - Enable Google Calendar notifications.
 - Restore apps from the purchased items list in the Apple App Store.